- Harvard Law School (J.D.)

 Mr. Holt has significant experience regarding various alternative insolvency regimes, including bank and thrift receiverships under title 12 of the U.S. Code and proceedings for troubled insurers under state law, and has successfully litigated tax refund ownership and other disputes against the FDIC.
 Mr. Holt's active bankruptcy-related appellate practice includes briefing multiple matters before the Supreme Court of the United States, including the prevailing merits brief in the landmark Stern v.
 Marshall case, as well as pro bono appellate work in several high-impact consumer bankruptcy cases.

-Mr. Holt is the co-author (with Kenneth N. Klee) of Bankruptcy and the Supreme Court: 1801-2014 (West Academic 2015), which is a comprehensive desk reference for lawyers, judges, law students, and scholars examining the Supreme Court's bankruptcy decisions from 1801 through 2014 from six different perspectives.
+Mr. Holt is the co-author (with Kenneth N. Klee) of Bankruptcy and the Supreme Court: 1801-2014 (West Academic 2015) and of a periodic series of commentaries about bankruptcy and the Supreme Court for the LexisNexis Emerging Issues Analysis project.
 Mr. Holt also is a contributing author to Collier on Bankruptcy, the nation's leading bankruptcy treatise.

 Mr. Holt is a regular participant in educational seminars and panels regarding bankruptcy and commercial law.
 He has also guest lectured about bankruptcy and tax law at the UCLA, USC, and Loyola Law Schools.
 Mr. Holt's professional interests include the interface between credit derivatives and bankruptcy, the outer limits of federal bankruptcy jurisdiction and power, and methods of improving the economic efficiency of chapter 11.

-Mr. Holt has consistently been recognized as one of the top bankruptcy and restructuring attorneys in California by Super Lawyers Magazine, Chambers USA, and Who's Who Legal: Restructuring & Insolvency.
+Mr. Holt has consistently been recognized as one of the top bankruptcy and restructuring attorneys in California by Super Lawyers Magazine, Chambers USA, The Best Lawyers in America, and Who's Who Legal: Restructuring & Insolvency.
 In 2012, Mr. Holt was selected as a member of the inaugural class of delegates to the International Insolvency Institute's NextGen Leadership Program in Paris, France.
-In 2015, Mr. Holt was elected as a Conferee of the National Bankruptcy Conference, which is an invitation-only organization dedicated to advising Congress about the operation of bankruptcy and related laws and which is widely regarded as the most prestigious professional organization in the bankruptcy field.
-Mr. Holt also served as an officer and is a permanent member of the Board of Governors of the Financial Lawyers Conference.
+In 2015, Mr. Holt was elected as a Conferee of the National Bankruptcy Conference, which is an invitation-only organization dedicated to advising Congress about the operation of bankruptcy and related laws and which is widely regarded as the most prestigious professional organization in the bankruptcy field; he currently serves as the NBC's Secretary and a member of its Executive Committee.

 Mr. Holt is admitted to practice law before the U.S. District Courts for the Northern, Central, and Southern Districts of California, before the U.S. Courts of Appeals for the Second, Third, Ninth, Tenth, and Eleventh Circuits, and before the Supreme Court of the United States.